orioleixarchm/DA/README.md

 - **Computing Distances.py**: Calculates the distances between all interventions and the closest AED and emergency services.
 - **utilities.py**: Contains utility functions used across various scripts.
 - **basic_test.py**: Script to download and test the quality of the data.
+- **run_app.py**: Runs the non-deployed Streamlit application from within a Python script

 ### Directory Structure
 - **Project directory**